What is Asbestos?

 It is not always easy to tell whether a product contains asbestos as it is often mixed with other materials.
-The illustration on page 3 shows the places where asbestos may be found in your home.
+The illustration shows the places where asbestos may be found in your home.
 Here are a few examples of where asbestos may have been used:

 • Corrugated cement based sheeting on sheds and garages

 • Toilet cisterns and seats